-The boiler mounting foot (which is a stainless steel casting), can now be fitted to the back of the boiler.
-First, remove the bottom, longer countersunk screw from the casting.
-The large hole in it fits over the flue tube and the curved platform points forward and sits under the boiler barrel.
-The brass boiler band should be fitted around the rear of the boiler over the boiler wrapper, passing over the curved platform, so that when tightened, it clamps the mounting foot to the boiler.

-Ensure that the boiler band is flush with the back edge of the boiler, and position the long screw near the bottom so that it does not foul the footplate or any other items.
+The boiler mounting foot (which is stainless steel casting), can now be fitted to the back of the boiler.
+First, remove the bottom, countersunk screw casting. from the The large hole in the casting fits over the flue tube, and the curved platform points forward and sits under the boiler barrel.
+The brass boiler band should be fitted around the rear of the boiler passing over the curved platform, so that when tightened, it clamps the mounting foot to the boiler.
+Ensure that the boiler band is flush with the back edge of the boiler, and position the long brass screw at about 7 o'clock, so that it will not foul the footplate or any other items.
 Before tightening the boiler band fully, ensure that the mounting foot is pushed up against the boiler backhead.
 Also, when the mounting foot is stood on a flat surface, the steam turret and boiler filler plug are standing vertical on top of the boiler.
 If not, simply rotate the boiler on the mounting foot until all looks OK.

 The boiler is now slid over the superheater so that it passes right down the centre flue and out of the back.
 The front end of the boiler pushes into the smoke box until the threaded hole in the rear mounting foot lines up with the hole in the rear frame spacer.
+The superheater should be tight against the top left hand side of the boiler flue tube.
+It needs to be in this position so that when the burner is fitted, there is enough space around the burner to allow the gas to burn efficiently.
+If the superheater is not at the top left of the flue tube, remove the boiler and gently bend the superheater in the smokebox until it is in the correct position.